This post originally appeared on VICE UK.

 It was a show about a group of erratically employed young people living in north London, when that was a thing erratically employed young people could still afford to do.
 Originally broadcast in 1999 and running for two seasons, it was a mix of stark realism—capturing the characters' job struggles, casual drug use, clubbing, pubbing, and PlayStation sessions—and post-modern surrealism, crammed with references and homages to icons of 80s and 90s pop culture.

-Created and written by Jessica Hynes (then Stevenson) and Simon Pegg, directed by Edgar Wright and starring Nick Frost, Mark Heap, Julia Deakin and Katy Carmichael, it focused on Tim (Pegg) and Daisy (Hynes) living in a flat together and pretending to be a couple to appease their upstairs landlady.
-Their neighbour is Brian, a pretentious yet vulnerable artist (Heap); Tim's best friend is Mike (Frost), a wannabe army man; and Jess' best friend is the fashion-obsessed and mildly vacuous Twist (Carmichael).
+Created and written by Jessica Hynes (then Stevenson) and Simon Pegg, directed by Edgar Wright and starring Nick Frost, Mark Heap, Julia Deakin, and Katy Carmichael, it focused on Tim (Pegg) and Daisy (Hynes) living in an apartment together and pretending to be a couple to appease their upstairs landlady.
+Their neighbor is Brian, a pretentious yet vulnerable artist (Heap); Tim's best friend is Mike (Frost), a wannabe army man; and Jess's best friend is the fashion-obsessed and mildly vacuous Twist (Carmichael).